-(a) The described operations should be performed more frequently if the area of installation is very dusty. (b) These operations must always be performed by qualified personnel.
-For more detailed information, see the installation
+(a) The described operations should be performed more frequently if the area of installation is very dusty.

+(b) These operations must always be performed by qualified personnel.
+For more detailed information, see the installation manual for this unit.

 Troubleshooting

 Refer to the following table for solutions to common problems.